 Interest rate risk

-The majority of the Company's long term borrowings are subject to variable interest rates.
-Due to current market conditions in Iceland the Company does not currently hedge its interest rate risk as there is no counterparty for forward contracts or other derivatives available in Iceland.
+The majority of the Company's long-term borrowings are subject to variable interest rates.
+Due to current market conditions in Iceland the Company does not currently hedge its interest rate risk.

 Exposure to interest rate risk